Pacific Highway (Australia): Removed from gazette definition

-Between Sydney and Hexham, some sections of the highway were re-gazetted as other roads or are no longer included in the gazette definition of the Pacific Highway.
+Between Sydney and Raymond Terrace, some sections of the highway were re-gazetted as other roads or are no longer included in the gazette definition of the Pacific Highway.
 However, as of January 2019, many of these roads are still referred to and signposted as the Pacific Highway.

 The first two sections of the highway to be removed from the gazette was the Calga to Kariong section and a section in Gosford between Racecourse Road/Etna Street and Brian McGowan Bridge in November 1996.
 The remaining section within Gosford, between Kariong and Brian McGowan Bridge, was re-gazetted and renamed Central Coast Highway in August 2006.
 These changes resulted in the previously undivided section between Ourimbah and Sydney to be split into two: Kariong to Sydney, and Ourimbah to Wyoming.

 The April 2010 gazette removed the sections between Racecourse Road/Etta Street and Henry Parry Drive/Pemmel Street in Gosford, between Ourimbah and Tuggerah, and between Hunter Street and Industrial Drive in Newcastle from the existing declaration of the highway, but redeclared the section between Calga and Kariong.
 As of January 2019, this is the most recent gazette to redefine the declaration of Pacific Highway.
 Even though these three removed sections are not gazetted as part of Pacific Highway anymore, street signage continues to show "Pacific Highway" and maps often show both the current road name and "Pacific Highway" together.

 In Queensland, Pacific Highway used to go into Brisbane, however, most sections have been renamed to other roads or highways.
 For example, the section of Pacific Highway between Coolangatta and Currumbin is now part of Gold Coast Highway.

 Bypassed

-Sections of the highway between Hexham and the Queensland/NSW border that were bypassed and replaced by new sections of Pacific Highway, were renamed and downgraded to local roads, and are no longer part of Pacific Highway.
-As the new sections are just bypasses, this meant that the section between Hexham and Queensland border is still a continuous route.
-Prominent bypassed sections of the highway between Hexham and the border include:
+Sections of the highway between Raymond Terrace and the Queensland/NSW border that were bypassed and replaced by new sections of Pacific Highway, were renamed and downgraded to local roads, and are no longer part of Pacific Highway.
+As the new sections are just bypasses, this meant that the section between Raymond Terrace and Queensland border is still a continuous route.
+Prominent bypassed sections of the highway between Raymond Terrace and the border include: